Bijeljina massacre: Aftermath

 The Research and Documentation Center in Sarajevo has recorded a total of 1,078 fatalities in the Bijeljina municipality during the war, including approximately 250 civilians of all ethnicities.
-Many deaths in Bijeljina were not officially listed as civilian war victims and their death certificates claim they "died of natural causes."
-After the war ended, less than 2,700 people of the pre-war Bosniak population of over 30,000 still lived in the municipality of Bijeljina (the town itself had 19,000 Bosniak inhabitants).
-Many faced difficulties in returning to their homes including discrimination from the police, being unable to receive an identification card, or reconnect their phone lines.
-Local authorities prevented the Islamic community from reconstructing a mosque and, for a while, did not allow them to have their own local meeting place.
-Meaningful Bosniak participation in the politics and administration of the municipality was also blocked.
-As of 2012, 5,000 Bosniaks have returned to Bijeljina.
+Many deaths in Bijeljina were not officially listed as civilian war victims, and their death certificates claim they "died of natural causes."
+After the war ended, less than 2,700 people of the pre-war Muslim population of over 30,000 still lived in the municipality of Bijeljina (the town itself had 19,000 Muslim inhabitants).
+Many faced difficulties in returning to their homes, including discrimination from the police, being unable to receive an identification card, or reconnecting their phone lines.
+Local authorities prevented the Islamic community from reconstructing a mosque and, for a while, did not allow them to have their local meeting place.
+Meaningful Muslim participation in the politics and administration of the municipality was also blocked.
+As of 2012, 5,000 Muslims have returned to Bijeljina.

 In 2007, the Bijeljina truth commission was created with a four-year mandate.
-It held two public hearings in 2008, but by March 2009, although it was not formally disbanded, the commission was effectively dissolved when the majority of its members resigned.
-A number of factors have been cited as contributing to its failure, such as the inclusion of the commander of the Batković concentration camp in its delegation, its limited legal standing, disputes over the commission's scope, and poor funding.
+It held two public hearings in 2008, but by March 2009, although it was not formally disbanded, the commission was effectively dissolved when most of its members resigned.
+Several factors have contributed to its failure, including the commander of the Batković concentration camp in its delegation, its limited legal standing, disputes over the commission's scope, and poor funding.

-Local Serbs celebrate 1 April as "City Defense Day", and a street in the town is presently named after the Serbian Volunteer Guard.
-In 2012, the Bijeljina municipal veterans organization, municipal officials, and city leaders marked the occasion stating that "on this day the Serbian people of Semberija were organized to defend against and prevent a new Jasenovac and notorious 13th Handschar division."
+Local Serbs celebrate 1 April as "City Defence Day", and a street in the town is presently named after the Serbian Volunteer Guard.
+In 2012, the Bijeljina municipal veterans organization, municipal officials, and city leaders marked the occasion, stating that "on this day the Serbian people of Semberija were organised to defend against and prevent a new Jasenovac and notorious 13th Handschar division."